Greeting Card Poet

 We’ve all been there.
 You do a small favor for a friend, and the friend says, “Thank you.”
 In a rote fashion, you reply, “You’re welcome.”

 There’s nothing wrong with that response.
-But, it does become a bit repetitive over time.
+But it does become a bit repetitive over time.
 Here, then, are some other ways to say you’re welcome.
-After the first list, we’ll take a deeper dive into the responses and their meanings.
+After the first list, we’ll dive deeper into the responses and their meanings.

 Other Ways to Say You’re Welcome